nuxeo/nuxeo-labs/nuxeo-labs-operations/README.md

 # Description
 This plugin contains miscellaneous operations.
-It was better to group them in this generic "nuxeo-labs-operation" plug-in, instead of creating one dedicated plug-in/operation

 # List of Operations